 Quick release of funds

 The main function of invoice financing is the ability to access funds as quickly as possible.
-To this end Barclays guarantee that, should the invoice meet the standards of the contract, all funds will be released the next working day.
-This allows for a greater degree of planning for their clients.
+To this end, Barclays guarantees that, should the invoice meet the standards of the contract, all funds will be released the next working day.
+This allows for a greater degree of planning for its clients.

 For businesses who expect to grow over the short or medium term, it is vital that the provider is able to meet the needs of their clients, especially as invoice financing contracts tend to be quite lengthy.
-Barclays have designed their service to meet these needs as well as offering a reliability of funding that offers their clients peace of mind.
+Barclays have designed its service to meet these needs, as well as offering a reliability of funding that provides its clients with peace of mind.

 Unlike many invoice financing practices, discounting permits the business to control all areas of their financial planning.
-Although for some this can be a disadvantage, Barclays maintain a distance from the running of their client’s business, something that many find preferable.
+Although for some this can be a disadvantage, Barclays maintain a distance from the running of its clients' businesses, something that many find preferable.